hjiang895/Huffman-Coding/README.md

 There three tasks involved in this problem set:

-1. Reading in a text file and keeping track of how many times you see each character in order to create a frequency table.
+1. Reading in a text file and keeping track of how many times you see each character in order to create a frequency table, which you will store in a `TreeMap`.

-2. Building a binary tree that you will then traverse to determine the bit sequence representing each character in your text (i.e., the Huffman coding for your input text), as demonstrated in class.
+2. Building a Huffman Tree.

+3. Extracting the Huffman codes from the Huffman Tree for each character in the text.

-3. Writing this information, along with a Huffman encoded version of the original text, to a binary file, which will be your compressed file.
+4. Writing this information, along with a Huffman encoded version of the original text, to a binary file, which will be your compressed file.

-I provide some code to get you started, but this will probably be a difficult problem set.
-You should start working on it right away.

-You should think carefully about the overall design of the program because much of what you create for this problem set might be shared with the Puff program you will be writing for PS8.
-Obviously, the shared parts should be encapsulated in separate files with appropriate functions and documentation so that you can use these shared parts in both the Huff and Puff programs.

 ## Step 1: Creating a frequency table
-Create a `TreeMap` in `Huff.java` that will serve as your frequency table.
-It will map a character to its frequency.
+I've given you a `TreeMap` in `Huff.java` that will serve as your frequency table.
+It will map a character (stored as an Integer, which is the ASCII code for that character) to its frequency.

 Read in the input file as shown in `Huff.java` and consider each character.
 If the character aready exists, add 1 to its current frequency total (i.e., that character's value) in the `TreeMap`.
 Otherwise, enter 1 in its value in the `TreeMap`.

-## Step 2: Building the binary Huffman tree
+## Step 2: Building the Huffman tree
 Next you are going to build a Huffman tree that you will be able to traverse to generate the Huffman code (i.e., the sequence of 1s and 0s) for each character, just as shown in class.
-Here is one way to do this:

-1. Create  a `HuffTree` class that you can use to implement a binary tree data structure.
-Here are some elements it probably should contain:
+I have given you code for a class called `HuffTree`.
+Some of it has been implemented already:
 * A `Node` inner class that contains pointers to right child node, left child node, and parent node, along with a variable to store the character and a variable to store the weight.
 Non-leaf nodes will have null for their character variable, while leaf nodes will have null for their right and left child nodes.
 Note that it will be helpful to have a `toString()` method on `Node` just for sanity checking.
 * A member variable that is a pointer to the top `Node`.
 * A member variable keeping track of the size.
-* `HuffTree` should implement `Comparable`, which means that it will need a `compareTo()` method.
-The `compareTo()` method will compare the weights of two `HuffTrees` so that you can store `HuffTrees` in a Java `PriorityQueue` object.
-In your `compareTo()` method, if the calling object has a larger or equal weight, return 1.
+* The implementation of `compareTo()`, which compares the weights of two `HuffTrees` so that you can store `HuffTrees` in a Java `PriorityQueue` object.
+In the `compareTo()` method, if the calling object has a larger or equal weight, return 1.
 Otherwise return -1.

-* You should have a method that can traverse a `HuffTree` from its top node down to its leaf nodes in order to determine what sequences of left and right turns (i.e., 0s and 1s) that were required to arrive at each leaf node.
-This will be the Huffman code of the character at that leaf node.
+For Step 2, you will implement the mergeTrees() method.

 2. For each character key in your `TreeMap`, create a `HuffTree` instance.
 Initially, the `top` of each `HuffTree` will point at a `Node` that has null pointers for its right child and left child, and has the character variable set to the character and the weight variable set to the frequency of that character.